 - Neglecting Signatures: Both the seller and buyer must sign the title.
 Forgetting a signature can invalidate the transfer and require resubmission.

-- Ignoring Transfer Deadlines: Complete the transfer within 30 days to avoid incurring a late fee.
+- Ignoring Transfer Deadlines: Complete the transfer within 30 days to avoid a late fee.
 Title transfers beyond this period result in a $5 penalty.

 - Confirm DMV Hours: Verify the local DMV’s hours before visiting.
 Unexpected closures can prolong wait times and delay the transfer process.